 A typical, damper only pedal can be used with DGX-660, but more professional, three pedal units can be attached such as the Yamaha LP7A can be used.
 This is more natural for someone who is used to an acoustic piano’s pedal configuration.

 Pedal’s such as the LP7A also have a half-damper function that changes the amount of clarity on the piano’s resonance based on how deeply you press the damper pedal.
 It’s a great feature!

 How Does It Feel?

-When I played the instrument, this feature was noticeable and I can appreciate, but it doesn’t compare to the real thing.
+When I played the instrument, this feature was noticeable and I can appreciate, but it doesn’t compare to the best weighted keyboards and pianos.

 For me personally, the key’s recoil in the middle to high-mid section has an unnatural recoil to it that reminds more of something more like a semi-weighted keyboard.
 This does not facilitate well for quickly repeated notes or very fast trills.

 Overall, the touch is not bad.
 It is perfect for someone who may not be a serious student of the piano and plays more for leisure and fun.
 The DGX-660 could also be a good digital piano for beginners to learn on.

 Yamaha’s different lines of stage pianos and digital grand pianos may be more appropriate for someone who is looking for a more authentic touch.